Selva di Cadore

 Events, history and culture

 A land rich in history and culture, in Selva di Cadore you will never get bored.
 In every season many are the events organized: ancient pipe organs concerts; presentations of books and other publications on the Ladin culture; festivals, among which stand out the Sagra della Madonna del Carmine and the Sagra di Sant'Osvaldo in July, when the inhabitants wear the traditional Ladin costumes; handicrafts markets with local products.
-Car lovers can go see the Coppa Monte Pelmo, taking part in June, with vintage cars competition and parade, while in September Selva is a stage of the Coppa d'Oro delle Dolomiti, starting and arriving in Cortina.
+Car lovers can go see the Coppa Monte Pelmo, taking part in June, with vintage cars competition and parade, while in September Selva transforms itself into a stage of the Coppa d'Oro delle Dolomiti, starting and finishing in Cortina, and the setting for the Desmontegada, the traditional parade of cattle returning from summer pastures.

-Testimonies of an ancient past can be seen in the Museo Civico della Val Fiorentina "Vittorino Cazzetta", divided into three sections.
+Testimonies of an ancient past can be seen in the Civic Museum of Val Fiorentina "Vittorino Cazzetta", divided into three sections.
 The first is the archaeological section, keeping the finds discovered in the territory, among which the famous Mondeval Man, a 7.500 years old prehistoric hunter, found in his original burial place with rich grave goods.
 The second is the geo-paleontological section, holding an exhibition of fossils and a cast of the tracks of three different dinosaurs.
 The third is the historical section, describing habits, customs and traditions of the inhabitants of the valley.